 - Experience in multi-stakeholder engagement and focal group discussion

 - Solid knowledge of national and international political processes and sustainability agendas of relevance to the transformation of the built environment.

 - Experience in supervising Bachelor’s and Master’s students

 - Experience in science communication as well as scientific publishing.

 - Strong analytical skills, profound strategic and interdisciplinary thinking, strong teamwork skills and a structured way of working.

 - Willingness to travel abroad and within Germany.

-- Fluency in English with excellent written and oral communication skills; basic German skills are welcome but not required.
+- Fluency in English with excellent written and oral communication skills; basic German skill are welcome but not required.

 - Work experience in Germany, South Africa, Indonesia, or Bhutan is an advantage.

 DISCLAIMER: This position is subject to the final approval of the funding agency.